DotCube1/IGI2-WAV/README.md

 # IGI2-WAV

-IGI2 WAV is a project currently i am working on which will decode the .wav audio file format of the IGI 2 game.
+IGI2 WAV is a project which will decode the .wav audio file format of the IGI 2 game.
+Currently it can play the audio file without writing to the disk or saving it anywhere.